devldevelopment/dockingbox/README.md

 PDBReader reader = new PDBReader();
 double[] box = PDBStructureUtils.getBoundingBox(reader.readPDB("2RLJ"), "A", new int[]{8, 12});
 ```
+In the example above we are asking for a bounding box for protein 2RLJ with chain A and residues 8 and 12.

 The resulting box double array contains: